FAQ

 Consider selecting an aisle seat when bringing your children in case a quick exit is needed for an unavoidable visit to the restroom, or for a talkative or restless child.
 Please be aware that if you leave your seat, it is unlikely that you will be able to return to it while the performance is in progress.

-If your child does need a break during a performance, or you cannot return to your seat, we encourage you to visit our Family Viewing Area in the North Dress Circle Lounge.
+If your child does need a break during a performance, or you cannot return to your seat, we encourage you to visit our Family Viewing Area in the North Dress Circle Level.
 This comfortable space features a monitor to watch the performance along with children’s books and quiet activities such as an opportunity to write letters to dancers.
 It is available during all Nutcracker performances and for some weekend performances of the story ballets.

 Anyone (of any age) creating a disturbance will be asked to leave the auditorium and these tickets will not be refunded.